smpetersgithub/AdvancedSQLPuzzles/readme.md

 **https://advancedsqlpuzzles.com**

 Feel free to rummage around and find all sorts of SQL puzzles, writings, tips and tricks.
+I am constantly updating this repository, so check back often.

+All SQL is written in Microsoft SQL Servers TSQL, unless otherwise noted.

-Happy coding!
+:smile: Happy coding!